-Use the console device name to boot from the CD-ROM drive when the system is in console mode.
+Use the console device name to boot from the CD-ROM drive when the operating system is not running and the system is in console mode.

-B.2 Mounting a CD-ROM
+B.3 Mounting a CD-ROM

 Before you can access the files and directories on a CD-ROM, it must be mounted on a mount point.
 Follow these steps to mount a CD-ROM: